 By combining innovation and industriousness we achieve our best while making farmers markets fun, functional and beautiful.

 We maintain financial strength and professional fulfillment in a lively team environment.

-We are accountable to our shoppers by requiring our vendors to produce and source what they sell with integrity.
+We are accountable to our shoppers by requiring our vendors to produce what they sell and source what they can from local growers.